SYSTRAN/faster-whisper/README.md

 #### VAD filter

 The library integrates the [Silero VAD](https://github.com/snakers4/silero-vad) model to filter out parts of the audio without speech.
-By default, audio parts without speech for at least 2 seconds are removed.
+When enabled, audio parts without speech for at least 2 seconds are removed by default.

 ```python
 segments, _ = model.transcribe("audio.mp3", vad_filter=True)